dudintv/dudin.tv/content/articles/custom-resolution.md

 tags: artist
 ---

-One of common cases of using vizrt is videowall.
-Often the outputs have non standart proportion.
+One of the common cases of using vizrt is videowall.
+Often the outputs have non-standart proportion.
 Videowall in TV studio is a custom product constructed from several panels or blocks.
-So if you need to create a graphic for videowall you have to organize workflow of creating graphic templates.
+So if you need to create a graphic for videowall you have to organize the workflow of creating graphic templates.

-Main parameter of proportion in vizrt is "Aspect".
+The main parameter of proportion in vizrt is "Aspect".
 For example 16:9 = 1.777(7)

-For example: composite videowall with 6 standart 16:9 panels, three columns and two rows.
+For example composite videowall with 6 standard 16:9 panels, three columns and two rows.

 16:9 | 16:9 | 16:9
 16:9 | 16:9 | 16:9